Bruno Zevi

 Bruno Zevi (22 January 1918 – 9 January 2000) was an Italian architect, historian, professor, curator, author, and editor.
-Zevi was a vocal critic of "classicizing" modern architecture and postmodernism.
+Zevi was a vocal critic of "classicising" modern architecture and postmodernism.

 Early life

 Zevi was born and died in Rome.
 His family was Italian Jewish.

 On finishing school in 1933, he enrolled at the Faculty of Architecture at the University of Rome.
 Due to the anti-Semitic laws, Zevi was forced in 1938 to abandon his studies, and so left for London, UK, before moving to the United States.
 Zevi graduated from the Harvard Graduate School of Design, then under the directorship of Walter Gropius.

 In 1940 he married Italian journalist and writer Tullia Calabi.

-While in the US he discovered the work of Frank Lloyd Wright, which became one of the bases for his championing of organic architecture.
+While in the US, he discovered the work of Frank Lloyd Wright, which became one of the bases for his championing of organic architecture.
 Zevi returned to London in 1943, working as a translator in the war effort.

 Association for Organic Architecture

 In 1944, he founded the influential Association for Organic Architecture (APAO).
-The yes following year the magazine Metron-architecture reviewed his book Towards an Organic Architecture, which brought him international acclaim.
+The following year the magazine Metron-architecture reviewed his book Towards an Organic Architecture, which brought him international acclaim.